 Security and risk-management leaders need to advise and educate their teams and the infrastructure and operations (I&O) teams about native visibility and control features offered by cloud providers.
 Look into cloud-aware tools to improve visibility so day-to-day security rests with the security and I&O teams, instead of the developers.

-Gartner clients can view all five cloud security predictions for 2017 in Predicts 2017: Cloud Security.
-This research is part of the Gartner Special Report “Predicts 2017: Lead, Follow, or Get Out of the Way: A Gartner Trend Insight Report,” a collection of research that focuses on predictions that enable companies to plan strategically for both expected and unexpected change.
+Gartner clients can view all five cloud security predictions for 2017 in Predicts 2017: Cloud Security, by Jay Heiser, et al. This research is part of the Gartner Special Report “Predicts 2017: Lead, Follow, or Get Out of the Way: A Gartner Trend Insight Report,” a collection of research that focuses on predictions that enable companies to plan strategically for both expected and unexpected change.